 In conclusion, we see that adding the inertia factor makes the simulation process much more robust, validating that this added feature has significant strength in sea ice modeling.
 Intuitively, this finding indicates that Arctic sea ice and water have a tendency to stay unchanged even in the presence of external forces.
 That said, we will not claim that this inertia factor is a must-have.
 It might be possible to improve the Ising model performance via other novelty than the inertia factor, e.g. enriching the functional forms of J and B, which is out of scope of this paper yet can definitely be explored in future research.

+Due to length constraint of the paper, the above details this analysis is not included in paper.
+However, it is briefly discussed in Section VI.A.

 10. “Use of language” concerns: quite a few instances of opinion and emotional language in the text.

 EW: We have had thorough revisions wherever we see fit.